Importance of Living Wills & Controlling Your Own Destiny

 Please accept this bit of advice from the perspective of having been in the nursing profession and having seen the good, the bad and the ugly decisions that are made for people once they can no longer tell the doctors and other decision makers what they might have wanted or wished regarding medical care for themselves.

-I'll give you two examples of the "ugly" decisions, in my opinion.
+I'll give you two examples of the bad decisions in my opinion.

-Mr. X quite often hallucinated, so had he spoken to doctors about his wants and desires at that point, they probably would not have deemed his decisions "normal" and worth following.
-Thus, his family made the medical decisions for him and they decided to prolong his life.
+Mr. X quite often hallucinated.
+So had he spoken to doctors about his wants and desires at that point they probably would not have deemed his decisions lucid and worth following.
+Thus his family made the medical decisions for him and they decided to prolong his life.

-This happened to be during a period with a severe blood shortage in Houston and I often wondered why they kept giving Mr. X blood when his case was terminal and other people undoubtedly needed the blood to survive.
+This happened to be during a period with a severe blood shortage in Houston.
+I often wondered why they kept giving Mr. X blood when his case was terminal and other people undoubtedly needed the blood to survive.
 I personally thought that this was criminal!

-The odor coming from his room due was horrendous.
+The odor coming from his room was horrendous.
 I understood why most of the other private duty nurses bailed out of caring for him.
-My stomach often lurched and I never did vomit, but most often had to fight that feeling each day when I first entered his room.
+My stomach often lurched and I never did vomit but most often had to fight that feeling each day when I first entered his room.

-His family DID come and visit him, but never stayed in the room for long.
+His family did come to visit him but never stayed in the room for long.
 They would gather and visit with each other in a nearby lounge.
 I was instructed to come and get them if anything rapidly deteriorated.

-Mr. X's final relief came shortly after his attending doctor gave me a verbal order (which I happily charted) to discontinue the I.V's when the next time came when his veins would no longer support them.
+Mr. X's final relief came shortly after his attending doctor gave me a verbal order (which I happily charted) to discontinue the I.V's when the next time came when his veins could no longer support one.
 The doctor was going on vacation and actually told Mr. X that he would see him in the next life.
-It did not take long for that poor man's vein to be blown........in other words, the I.V. no longer worked.
+It did not take long for that poor man's vein to be blown.
+In other words the I.V. no longer worked.

 His family wanted to "keep him alive" until family members from other parts of the country could get there to see him.

-It did not take me long to realize that I did not want my life to be attended like these examples at it's end stage.
-With a LIVING WILL one has choices!
+It did not take me long to realize that I did not want my life to be attended like these examples at an end stage.
+With a living will one has choices.
 It is a simple form that can be signed and notarized.
-Make sure your family members or others that might be caring for you know of it's existence.
+Make sure your family members or others that might be caring for you know of its existence.
 Give a copy of it to your doctor.

-Whatever you decide to do, consider making your wishes known PRIOR to any need.
+Whatever you decide to do consider making your wishes known prior to any need.
 Don't get stuck in situations outside of your control.
-You might end up suffering needlessly, not to mention the ridiculous costs of on-going medical care when there is no chance of successful recovery.
+You might end up suffering needlessly not to mention the ridiculous costs of ongoing medical care when there is no chance of a successful recovery.

 © 2008 Peggy Woods